Krishna-Gopal-Pathak/Data-Analytics/SQL for Data Analytics/SQL.md

 - FULL JOIN

 **INNER JOIN**
+Return records that have matching values in both tables.
  ```bash
 SELECT * from payment AS p INNER JOIN customer AS c ON p.customer_id=c.customer_id
 ```